 Jamie is very much a thrill seeker, and his dangerous (yet effective) tactics while playing Quidditch are a testament to that, and part of what he's known for.
 The adrenaline makes him feel like his survival matters, in sharp contrast to how he felt when his father left.

 He's very private and resents the type of life his fame brought him, but his unwavering loyalty to his mother keeps him from throwing it all away and makes him give it his best.
 He's also very idealistic and a romantic, but he rarely gets to display those views at all due to his fractured upbringing and its consequences.

 Jamie is 185 cm tall, just above average for the country.
 His body is very athletic, muscular and well built from working out constantly for fun.
 He has dark brown hair and blue eyes, much like his twin sister.
-His hair is somewhat short and always parted to the right, with the left side mostly shaved.
+His hair is somewhat short, but he occasionally gels it upwards.
 He tends to keep a stubble, and grows a chin patch every now and then.

 Jamie Devin and Alex Melody were born to a pureblood mother and a muggle father in Melbourne, Australia.
 Their mother had fallen madly in love with a cartoonist whom lived in the area, and wound up moving from Narrie to Melbourne because of it, leaving the rest of the family behind.
 It so happened that Jamie was born a wizard, and Alex a squib.

 Their early childhood was fairly uneventful.
 His mother homeschooled him for the basics of wizardry rather than shipping him off to school so soon, while their father focused on Alex and her talent for gymnastics.
 All seemed well and good in their upbringing until the point when they were around eight years old - their father just decided to leave without so much of an explanation, breaking everyone to varying extremes.